-On the other hand if we look at the non-EU OTIF countries and how international rail freight transport is organised there, we see the much simpler principle referred to as "exchange of vehicles".
+On the other hand if we look at the majority of the non-EU OTIF countries and how international rail freight transport is organised there, we see the much simpler principle referred to as "exchange of vehicles".
 This principle is based on a fully integrated national railway company, which manages infrastructure and is the monopolistic train operator.
 Some non-EU OTIF States have legally opened their railway market, but without practical implementation.
 Therefore, on the territory of each state there is normally only one national railway company that both maintains the infrastructure and provides rail transport services.
 As we can see in figure 6 - The national railway company (RU1) runs the vehicles on its network to the border, where another state railway company (RU2) takes these vehicles over and runs them on its own network (perhaps to the next border where this process continues further with the same scenario).
+This scenario is also known as n RUs with n IMs.

-5 Licences and Certificates: Statistics.
+&lt;sup>4 Licences and Certificates: Statistics.
 ERADIS: EUROPEAN RAILWAY AGENCY DATABASE OF INTEROPERABILITY AND SAFETY [online].
-Accessible from: https://eradis.era.europa.eu/safety_docs/licences/statistics_ru.aspx
+Accessible from: https://eradis.era.europa.eu/safety\docs/licences/statistics\ru.aspx